 This post may contain affiliate links, which means I may earn a commission for purchases made through these links.
 Please read my full disclosure for more info.

-To save you time and money, today I’m comparing three of the most popular Virtual Assistant training courses:
+To save you time and money, today I’m comparing three of the most popular Virtual Assistant training programs:

 – $10K VA,